Kids Boredom Buster

 It’s great to organise trips, days out and social get togethers but don’t feel you have schedule their every move.
 Children need the time and space to transition from busy school routines to laid back livin’.
 It’s ok to feel a bit bored sometimes, they just have to find their own way out of it.
-(And that doesn’t have to mean endless hours glued to an iPad.)
+(And that doesn’t have to mean endless hours glued to Minecraft.)

 A few summers ago I pre-empted the cries of boredom by getting my kids to create a Not Bored Board.
 It worked a treat and has become an annual tradition.

 - Grab a notebook.
 Get your child brainstorming their ideas for things to do at home that doesn’t involve electronic devices.

 - Divide it into sections: Things to do alone – read, puzzles, art, lego, play solitaire, listen to music, build a fort, take photos or videos, work on their Vision Board.
 Things to do with siblings – board/card games, make believe / dressing up, trains, cars, dolls, outdoor games and sports, singing, dancing, talent show, hide & seek.
 Things to do with you – games, sewing, arts and crafts, cooking/baking.

 - Next, give them a big piece of poster board to turn their brainstorm session into an art project.
 They can write, draw, clip photos from magazines or print from the internet.